HariSekhon/Nagios-Plugins/README.md

 If you update often and want to just quickly git pull + submodule update but skip rebuilding all those dependencies each time then run ```make update-no-recompile``` (will miss new library dependencies - do full ```make update``` if you encounter issues).

+#### Testing

+There is a full suite of Dockerized functional tests in the ```tests/``` directory as well as a high coverage percentage of unit tests for the underlying [Perl library](https://github.com/harisekhon/lib) and [Python library](https://githu.com/harisekhon/pylib).

+Running ```make test``` will trigger all tests, starting with the underlying libraries and then moving on to the functional test suites.

 ##### Bugs & Workarounds #####

 ###### Kafka dependency NetAddr/IP/InetBase autoload bug ######